By: Susan Dugdale | Last modified: 12-25-2022

 We've also got two eulogies for little sisters: the first written by her big sister and the second by her big brother.
 Again, they are very different in treatment and content, and yet they share the same sentiment: gratitude for a much loved younger sister.

 Adored big brothers.
 Rascally little brothers.
 Special brothers.
 Brothers with smiles so wide they had to pin their ears back to fit them in.
-Here are five eulogies sharing the pleasure, joy and, sometimes the pain, of having a brother.
+Here are five eulogies sharing favorite memories: the pleasure, joy and, sometimes the pain, of having a brother.

 Uncles.
 In some families they're a bit like spare Dads.
 They lend a hand, give advice, teach you a thing or two, tease, and love you whether you are up or down.
 The uncles in the three eulogies below did all of that and more.